aleshaleksey/fansys23/08-spell-list.md

 **Description**: The target is no longer attracted to the earth.
 This has the following effect:

-- Its jump distance is multiplied by x4 the base distance of the roll (after that it slows down and stops).
+- Its jump distance is multiplied by x4.
+The target does not descend to earth at the end of the jump, but.hangs suspended at the maximum height of its jump.
-- When jumping upwards it will hang at the maximum height instead of returning to earth.
+- When jumping upwards, the target will hang at the maximum height instead of returning to earth.
 - When moving at more than than half its speed, the target must make a threshold=20 acrobatics roll or end up hanging mid-air at an altitude of a few feet.
 - When airborne as a result of this spell, a target is carried by the wind at half of the wind's speed.